 Giant Jenga Game Rental

-Inflatable Party Magic LLC is helping you take the fun of party games to new heights with Giant Jenga.
+Are you looking for Giant Jenga?
+Inflatable Party Magic is helping you take the fun of party games to new heights with Giant Jenga game.
 The stacking party game everyone knows and loves has been super-sized to make a tower eight times the size of the original Jenga!
 This game will allow your creative side to meet your competitive side.
-How high can you build and then once you remove it, how long will it stand?
+How high can you build your Jenga game and then once you remove it, how long will it stand?
 The young and old will play this game for hours of fun trying to see just how tall well they can play this game and if holding their position and mouth just right will make them stay longer.
 Participants will play over and over getting pretty much everyone at your party interested in taking part.

 - The tumble tower set comprises of 51 wooden blocks that is built into a tower.

 - The aim of the game is to dismantle the tumble tower and rebuild it without losing any of the blocks or causing the tumble tower to topple over in the process.

 - Any number of players can join in a game of tumble tower and it can also be played alone.

 - First the tower has to be built.
 Each wooden Jenga block is three times as long as it is wide (the same for giant jenga as the normal jenga) and the tumble tower should be built 17 levels high.
 The blocks should be stacked in threes and each alternate story is laid in cross ways direction so, for example, if the blocks in the first level lie lengthwise in a north-south direction, the second level blocks should be positioned so that they lie east-west and so on, until the last block is laid on the 19th level.